joostkremers/pandoc-mode/docs/index.md

 You can create a project or global settings file through the menu in the submenu “Settings Files”.
 This simply saves all settings for the current buffer to a project or global settings file.
-(Any local settings file for the file in the current buffer will be kept.
-You’ll need to delete it manually if you no longer need it.)
+(If there is already a local settings file, you’ll be asked if you want to delete it, because it would stop the project or global settings file from being loaded.
+The same applies to a project settings file if you save a global settings file.)

 The name of a global settings file has the form `<format>_defaults.yaml`, where `<format>` obviously specifies the